tobua/epic-inline/README.md

 ## Breakpoints

 Breakpoints can be used to apply styles conditionally based on the current window width.
+By default they will match upwards, add `-only` to match only the specific breakpoint.

-`small:flex medium:grid large:block inline` or shorter `s:flex m:grid l:block inline`.
+`small:flex medium-only:grid large:block inline` or shorter `s:flex m-only:grid l:block inline`.

 ## Sizes